rtzll/django-todolist/README.md

 ## Explore
 Try it out by installing the requirements.
-(Works only with python >= 3.4, due to django 2)
+(Works only with python >= 3.8, due to Django 4)

     pip install -r requirements.txt